OpenGovSurv/Administrative/README.md

 Please work through the following 15-Minute git tutorial first: [https://try.github.io](https://try.github.io).
 Afterwards, you can install git on Windows or on UNIX.

+If you ever forget how to use the git, please klick here: [git - the simple guide - no deep shit!](http://rogerdudler.github.io/git-guide/).

 ### Install `git`
 Windows user please klick [here](https://www.atlassian.com/git/tutorials/install-git#windows), and Mac user click [here](https://www.atlassian.com/git/tutorials/install-git#mac-os-x) to install `git`.
 For collaborating purpose, we also need to install [Github Desktop](https://desktop.github.com) on our computer.